Smol Slime

 ---|---|

-eByte Dongle (E104-BT5040U) | Cheapest option with a PCB antenna.
+eByte Dongle (E104-BT5040U) | The most affordable option featuring a PCB antenna.
 It is available on AliExpress, with free shipping.
-Also available on Alibaba by Chengdu Ebyte Electronic Technology Co., Ltd. - E104-BT5040U is fully compatible with the Nordic Semiconductor nRF52840 Dongle. - E104-BT5040UA is not compatible.
-It is only capable of capturing BLE4.2 and BLE5.0 protocol packets. |
+It can also be found on Alibaba by Chengdu Ebyte Electronic Technology Co., Ltd. - E104-BT5040U is fully compatible with the Nordic Semiconductor nRF52840 Dongle. - The E104-BT5032U and E104-BT5040UA models, however, are not compatible.
+They are only capable of capturing BLE4.2 and BLE5.0 protocol packets. |

 Nordic Semiconductor nRF52840 Dongle (PCA10059) | Official Nordic development hardware.
-It is available on Digikey or Mouser. |
+They are available for purchase on Digikey or Mouser. |

 Microcontroller Boards